OutSystems/docs-product/src/develop/reuse-and-refactor/handle-changes.md

 |Add a Record<br/>Delete an unused Record|Static Entity|
 |Rename|All elements, except Entity Attribute, Resource and Script|
 |Change Description|All elements|

-(*) The described scenario **doesn't apply to Blocks and Screens in Mobile and Reactive Web Apps**.
-When performing one of the listed operations over an Input Parameter of a Block or a Screen in a Mobile or Reactive Web App, the element’s signature is **incompatible** with the information known by the consumer module.

 ### Incompatible Signature